Constellation-Labs/documentation-hub/statechannels/examples/simple.md

 10:00:00.000 [io-compute-0] INFO org.tesselation.keytool.Main - KeyPair has been created at: ./sc-key.p12
 ```

-P12 file should be created under the given path.
+The P12 file should be created under the given path.
 Let's use it now in the code.

 ### Loading Keypair in Scala